RavinderRai/lung-disease-early-detection/README.md

 - Python 3.10
 - Conda
 - Kaggle API (to download dataset)
-- Docker (optional, for containerization)
-- AWS account (optional, for deployment)
+- AWS and Docker (optional, for deployment)

 ### Step 1: Clone the repository